 BAMANA Shrine Maternity Figure (Gwandusu)

-1. The Jo and Gwan Societies
+1. The jo and gwan societies

 This is among the most revered sculpture types in Bamana (Bambara) culture, linked to the Jo and Gwan secret societies.

 - Gwandusu (The Ideal Mother): Figures of this type, known as Gwandusu, represent the ultimate Bamana female ideal — a woman of extraordinary physical strength, mystical power (nyama), and fierce dedication to her lineage.
+As noted in Kate Ezra's foundational studies, they embody this power through canonical features like the elongated cylindrical torso, massive arrow-shaped breasts, and the child carved in high relief.

 - Fertility Shrines: Women experiencing infertility would make offerings at these massive statues, praying for the ancestral mothers to bless them with children.
+Unlike Komo or Boli objects characterized by thick, artificially built-up sacrificial crusts, Gwan figures were ritually washed and cared for with plant oils.

-2. Monumental Scale
+2. Monumental scale

 At 150 cm (five feet tall), this is a truly colossal shrine figure.
 The conical, amulet-laden hat signals her status as a master of esoteric knowledge — proof that in Bamana culture, female founders were just as magically powerful as male hunters.
+The sculpture's considerable age is evidenced by the extremely desiccated wood, which displays deep drying cracks on the voluminous abdomen and neck alongside massive insect damage.
+This completely dry, weathered patina suggests that after a long phase of ritual use, the figure remained unprotected in a shrine or was abandoned for an extended period.

 Summary